HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 | Project bundle* | A bundle that contains project-level metadata files.
 This bundle type does not contain data files. | computational biologists; biologists; | 1, 2, 3, 4 |
 | Resource/Reference bundle* | A bundle that contains reference data files used by the Data Processing Pipelines(?) and all related metadata files.
 This bundle type does not contain data files. | computational biologists; Data Processing Pipelines; | 4 |

-> Asterisk (*) indicates bundles types that do not currently exist in the DCP, but have been discussed as being future bundle types for supporting data consumers.
+> Asterisk (*) indicates bundles types that do not currently exist in the DCP but have been discussed as potential future bundle types to support data consumers.

+### New bundle types and their definitions

+> **NB**: The following new bundle types might actually belong in their own design RFC, but they are included here as they were a natural extension of defining the current two bundle types.

 The only bundle types that currently exist in the DSS are Primary and Secondary bundles.
-The remaining bundle types are proposed based on user needs and are described in more detail below.
+The remaining bundle types are proposed based on data consumer needs and are described in more detail below.

 #### New Tertiary bundle